17 Top eCommerce Mobile Site Examples (Not Your Usual Brands)

 💡 Pro Tip: Use a separate subdomain to lead to your mobile version pages – this helps cut down on load time by a lot – and make sure your desktop version gets triggered by screen-size (this ensures people opening on desktop don’t accidentally open the mobile version).

-> Desktop and mobile versions need not match
+> Desktop and mobile UI(s) need not match (but the color consistency should exist)

 > Utility is greater than visuals